akshitmittal20/golang_tutorial_weather_api/README.md

 # golang_tutorial_weather_api
+- Learn Golang basic functions and syntax along with Go routines.
+- Learn Data structures and popular sorting techniques in Golang.
-Learn golang basic functions and syntax and Go routines and create the program using weather api endpoints to fetch the data in JSON format in GO.
+- And create the program using weather api endpoints to fetch the weather data in JSON format based on input latitude nd longitude coordinates, and sent the data via SMS and Email to user, in GO.